AndrewWladis/Rap-Genius/README.md

 Python AI Rap Battle is a browswer that enables the user to enter two characters to participate in a rap battle.
 Using API keys, ChatGPT3, a tool for natural language processing, produces the rap's lyrics.
 A photo engine called Unsplash Developers creates the images of the subjects using API keys.

 ## How to Use
-This code can be accessed by the user through the website.
+This code can be accessed by the user through the website https://rap-genius.onrender.com.

 To start the rap battle, input two characters after prompted by the AI.